 Where a service provider is used for the remote storage of CCTV data they will act as a "data processor".
-A data processor, in relation to personal data, means any person (other than an employee of the data controller) who processes data on behalf of the data controller, in response to specific instructions.
+A data processor, in relation to personal data, means any person (other than an employee of the data controller) who processes data on behalf of the data controller either by cloud or via a server in response to specific instructions.
 The data controller however retains full responsibility for the action of the data processor.

-All CCTV systems in Newport licensed Hackney Carriage and Private Hire Vehicles must inform the Licensing Authority of the data control and contact details.
+All CCTV systems in licensed Taxi and Private Hire Vehicles must be approved and installed by a service provider.

-Privacy Impact Assessment (PIA)
+Data Privacy Impact Assessment (DPIA)

-The Licensing Authority has produced a PIA to consider the need for CCTV, to ensure that the issue of privacy has been considered, and to put appropriate controls in place to both minimise any intrusion and to protect the data.
+When mandating the use of CCTV the licensing authority has produced a DPIA to consider the need for CCTV, to ensure that the issue of privacy has been considered, and to put appropriate controls in place to both minimise any intrusion and to protect the data.